-Any child, birth through age 17, who dies will be reported to the coroner/medical examiner.
+Any child, birth-17, that dies in MO will be reported to the coroner/medical examiner.
 If the injury/illness/event occurred in another jurisdiction, the case should be remanded.

-The coroner/medical examiner conducts a death-scene investigation, notifies the Child Abuse & Neglect Hotline (regardless of apparent cause of death) and enters preliminary information in the Internet-based CFRP Database.
+The coroner/medical examiner conducts a death-scene investigation, notifies the Child Abuse & Neglect Hotline (regardless of apparent cause of death) and enters preliminary information in the Internet-based database.
 The coroner/medical examiner will determine the need for an autopsy (may consult with a certified child death pathologist).